2022 Pertemps St Leger Festival Betting

 The most celebrated winner in the modern era is Mark Johnston’s popular chestnut Double Trigger, whose victory in 1995 saw him complete the Stayers’ Triple Crown – the Ascot Gold Cup, the Goodwood Cup and, of course, the Doncaster Cup.
 Trigger’s three wins are commemorated by a bronze statue adjacent to the racecourse’s main grandstand.

-The 2020 William Hill St Leger Festival Race meeting will be held over 4 days between 9 September, 2020 and 12 September, 2020.
+The 2022 St Leger Festival Race meeting will be held over 4 days between Wednesday, 7 September 2022 and Saturday, 10 September 2022.